 Foreign students with a valid I-20 or DS-2019 are exempt from this policy.

 Co-op employment is a mandatory component of many RIT degree programs.
-It is essential that on-campus co-op employment meet the criteria of program validity inherent in the Institute's commitment to quality experiential learning.
+It is essential that on-campus co-op employment meet the criteria of program validity inherent in RIT's commitment to quality experiential learning.

 It is RIT policy and practice that all on-campus co-op students be hired according to the following procedure:

-On-campus co-op positions are listed with the Center for Cooperative Education and Career Services.
+On-campus co-op positions are listed with the Office of Cooperative Education and Career Services.

 Students seeking on-campus co-op respond directly to the departments listing the positions.

 Employers may use their own discretion when assigning co-op wages.
-For assistance, employers may contact the Co-op Office at 475-2301 to request a copy of their most recent Co-op Wage Survey.
+For assistance, employers may contact Career Services at 475-2301 to request a copy of their most recent Co-op Wage Survey.

-Unlike regular student employees, on-campus co-op students are also eligible for holiday pay for all Institute holidays falling within a given co-op employment semester.
-They are also eligible for sick pay on the ratio of two days per fall and spring semester and one sick day per summer co-op employment for a total of five sick days for the academic year.
-Sick day benefits are cumulative to a maximum of five (5) paid sick days per year.
+Unlike regular student employees, on-campus co-op students are also eligible for holiday pay for Institute holidays falling within a given co-op employment semester.
+Co-op students earn paid sick at a rate of 1 hour per 30 hours worked.
+This time can be used to cover qualifying absences as defined by the NYS Paid Sick Leave, which can be reviewed here.
 On-campus co-op students are not eligible for Unemployment Insurance Benefits.
 On-campus co-op employees are exempt from FICA withholding as long as they are registered for co-op.

 Graduate Assistant (GA) positions fall into the following categories: